Air (2023 American film): Release

 Air was originally slated for a streaming-only release on Amazon Prime Video, but Amazon Studios eventually decided to release the film theatrically following strong results from test screenings.

 Air was theatrically released in the United States on April 5, 2023, making it the first Amazon title since Late Night (2019) to be given an exclusive theatrical release.
 Warner Bros.
 Pictures handled the film's international theatrical and worldwide physical home media release.
 Amazon also gave the film a longer theatrical window before releasing it on Prime Video globally than their previous theatrical releases.
-The film closed out the 2023 South by Southwest Film & TV Festival festival on March 18, 2023.
+The film closed out the 2023 South by Southwest Film & TV Festival on March 18, 2023.
 The film was released via streaming on Amazon Prime Video on May 12, 2023.

 Amazon spent $40–50 million promoting the film, including $7 million on an ad which aired during Super Bowl LVII.
 According to Deadline, Amazon "relished the long tail of the movie and its impact on Prime Video in terms of views, subscriber hold, and resonance on other parts of Amazon.com."

 It was released on Blu-ray and DVD on September 12, 2023, by Warner Bros.
 Home Entertainment.
 Despite being a film from Amazon Studios, the physical release is credited as a Metro-Goldwyn-Mayer Pictures release due to the acquisition of that studio by Amazon in 2022.

 The film had its broadcast television premiere on ABC on June 11, 2024, serving as a bridge program for the network's broadcast of the 2024 NBA Finals, playing on an off night between Games 2 and 3.